quasardd/react-query-restful/README.md

 # REST React Query

 `rest-react-query` is just a small collection of hooks that make it easy to integrate [React Query](https://github.com/tannerlinsley/react-query) into a REST API.
+For a better understanding of the library, it is recommended to understand how React Query works.

 Compatible with React Native.

 ### Installing